world-federation-of-advertisers/cross-media-measurement/docs/remote-build.md

 ### GCP Project

 You will need a GCP project with an instance of the RBE service.
+GCP project setup only needs to be done once for everyone using that project.

 Follow the instructions for
 [Enabling Remote Build Execution](https://cloud.google.com/remote-build-execution/docs/set-up/enable).

 #### Results UI